 Let’s do it!
 Start in your Accounting Settings and choose which software you’ll integrate with:

-Connect CoConstruct to your company file and fill out the various drop down fields on the Accounting Software tab.
+Connect CoConstruct to your company file and fill out the various drop-down fields on the Accounting Software tab.
 Save your changes!

-Now you're ready to import your codes.
+Then after selecting your accounting software above, you're ready to import your codes.

 Thinking you might integrate down the road or just aren’t ready to think about integrating yet?
 No problem!
 You can still get accounting codes in CoConstruct and start job costing.

-When Your Ready to Integrate:
+When You're Ready to Integrate:

 Exporting Codes to Import

-Whether you use the QuickBooks Chart of Accounts or Xero’s Cost Codes or just want to wait on integrating with CoConstruct, any codes not housed in the areas explained above need to make their way to the right place.
+Whether you use the QuickBooks Chart of Accounts or just want to wait on integrating with CoConstruct, any codes not housed in the areas explained above need to make their way to the right place.
 Simply export your codes from your accounting software (most allow you to export them to Excel but you may have to copy and paste) and trim down any unnecessary codes.

 Pro Tip: Successful job costing uses accounting codes that clearly, but concisely describe what the job cost bucket contains.
 If you used codes in your accounting software to build out estimates, many of your code descriptions may include lengthier scope of work details (ex.
 3010 - Appliance allowance package to include a refrigerator, range/oven, microwave, and dishwasher…).
 Since CoConstruct offers specific text fields for scope of work on client estimates/proposals, consider trimming these descriptions down to the basics (ex.
 3010 Appliance Package).